TheMangoMamba/SOC-Automation/README.md

 - Enhance threat detection capabilities
 - Standardize security workflows
 - Provide comprehensive audit trails

-### Future Enhancements
-Potential improvements for production deployment include:
-- Integration with additional threat intelligence sources
-- Implementation of machine learning for anomaly detection
-- Development of playbooks for different attack scenarios
-- Enhanced reporting and metrics collection
-- Integration with endpoint detection and response (EDR) tools

 This project demonstrates the practical application of security automation concepts and provides a foundation for building more sophisticated SOC capabilities in enterprise environments.